uom-resquant/modelling_book/docs/04-carpentry.md

 colnames(data)[colnames(data)=="old_name"] <- "new_name"
 ```

 Of course, we need to change the names to be valid ones.
-So, adapting that cod,e we would write as follows:
+So, adapting that code, we would write as follows:

 ```r